 Food Preservation – From Salt to Canning Jars

 Before the days of electric refrigerators and freezers, and a grocery store at every corner, being able to preserve enough food to last throughout the winter was a life and death proposition.
-Learn about the variety of food preservation methods available to the early Pennsylvania settler, including salting, drying, smoking, and storing food in root cellars and spring houses.
+Learn about the variety of food preservation methods available to the early Pennsylvania settler, including salting, drying, smoking and storing food in root cellars and spring houses.
 The program will also look at the development of home canning, and how it revolutionized the diet and health of the American people.
 This program will last between 1 to 1½ hours.
-(Note: We would be able to pass out food samples as part of the demonstration if you would like.)
+(Note: If allowed, food samples will be shared)

 Lighting Through the Ages

 How did people light their homes before there were electric lights?
 This program shows the many different types of lighting devices developed over the centuries to light homes after dark.
 From tallow to whale oil to kerosene, a variety of lighting instruments were invented to meet the people’s needs.
 We will bring a large variety of items for people to see and hold.
 Wicks and beeswax sheets can be provided for the participants to make their own small candles.
 This program will last between 1 to 1½ hours.
 Minimum Age: 10

 There were trees everywhere when the first settlers came to Pennsylvania.
 The Depper family settled at Quiet Valley because of the Black Walnut trees.
 What did people use all of the trees for, and what do we use those same trees for today?
 Participants will learn about the most common trees in Pennsylvania, the tree structure and the different parts of the tree that are used for identification purposes, even when they don’t have any leaves on them.
 What is the difference between soft wood and hard wood?
 What happens inside the tree as it grows?
 What do different woods look like?
 We will cover all this and more.
 This program will last between 1 to 1¼ hours.